robotsch/lhl-stretch-project/README.md

 # lhl-stretch-project

 This is a small semi-customizable bar chart library and example page designed to meet as many requirements as possible from the Lighthouse Labs pre-course work.
-It can be used to generate a single or multibar chart on a given web page, and requires no external libraries to function.
+It can be used to generate a single or multibar chart on a given web page.
+This project uses jQuery.

 # Single bar example
 ![image](https://user-images.githubusercontent.com/40985112/156846359-8d430e72-9a6d-4f55-b58d-9a319b2ad603.png)